jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/templateCreationEdition/processingFlowOnTemplate.rst

 In AUTO flow system configure processing flow by the following rules:

-1. Assignee is added after Sender or last Assignee (if Assignee has been already added to the flow) and before EDS Signer
+1. Assignee is added after Sender or last Assignee (if Assignee has been already added to the flow) and before QES Signer
-2. EDS signer is added after Assignee (if Assignee has been already added to the flow) and before first CC (if CC has been already added to the flow).
-EDS Signer is added after Sender if Assignee role was not added
+2. QES signer is added after Assignee (if Assignee has been already added to the flow) and before first CC (if CC has been already added to the flow).
+QES Signer is added after Sender if Assignee role was not added
-3. CC is added after last EDS Signer (if EDS Signer has been already added to the flow) or after last Assignee (if Assignee has been already added to the flow and EDS Singer was not added), or after Sender if no role except Sender was added
+3. CC is added after last QES Signer (if QES Signer has been already added to the flow) or after last Assignee (if Assignee has been already added to the flow and QES Singer was not added), or after Sender if no role except Sender was added

 MANUAL flow
 ===========